Tips For Servicing Your Woodworking Machinery

 You should also ensure that any loose dust and wood shavings are swept up on a regular basis.
 Caught underfoot, they may cause someone to lose their footing, and they also represent a fire hazard.
 This is a much quicker job when it is done at regular intervals.

-Greasing And Lubricating
+8. Greasing And Lubricating Tips

-Ensure that you have the right grease and lubricant for each machine.
-This may vary from one machine to another based on what type of work the machine does.
+This may vary from one machine to another based on the type of work the machine does.

-Keeping your woodworking machinery properly greased and lubricated will help to ensure it is working as efficiently as possible.
-A sluggish machine is one that may well be in need of some attention in this area.
+A sluggish machine may well be in need of some attention in this area.

 The Bottom Line